SurveyMan/SurveyMan/README_artifact.md

 We have identified some typographical errors in the originally submitted paper and have refined some of our calculations since that submission.
 Consequently, we have included the most current pdf with the artifact.

 We have included both the raw Mechanical Turk results and the results format produced by SurveyMan for all three case studies.
 You can test each by running the following commands.
 The dynamic analyses will take longer to run than the static analyses.
+You can reduce this time by setting the `--classifier` flag to `all`.
 The output of each program is printed to standard out.

 __phonology__